 Not before long you enter an unassuming gully and start to ascend unprotected.
 It’s the trickiest part of the route and a rope could be useful for extra security (see the photos below).

 Then by a series of unprotected staples with significant exposure the route re-joins the cables and you can continue on feeling much safer.
-A couple of hundred meters later it changes to a levelled pitch and continues up on scree switchbacks.
+A couple of hundred meters later it changes to a shallower pitch and continues up on scree switchbacks.

 It’s a great place to snap incredible photos of the largest of the Sella Towers, Sassolungo, Sassopiatto and over Val Gardena to Furchetta, Sass Rigais and the rest of the Puez-Odle Range.